danimfernandes/tkgwv2/README.md

     downsamplePED = function(downsampleN = 80000, extensionPed = "\\.ped$", suffixDownPed = "_subsampled") {}
     downsamplePED(downsampleN = 80000, extensionPed = "\\.ped$", suffixDownPed = "_subsampled")

-Now either generate a text file listing the downsampled file pairs and use that as the argument for the 'dyads' option of 'plink2tkrelated', or move the original PED/MAP files to a different folder, as by default 'plink2tkrelated' will work on all PED/MAP file pairs in the working folder:
+Now either generate a text file listing the downsampled file pairs and use that as the argument for the 'dyads' option of 'plink2tkrelated', or move/delete the original PED/MAP files, as by default 'plink2tkrelated' will work on all PED/MAP file pairs in the working folder:

     $ ~/Software/tkgwv2-master/TKGWV2.py plink2tkrelated --freqFile ~/Software/tkgwv2-master/support/1240K/1000GP3_EUR_1240K.frq